lightapi/light-portal-doc/src/design/fine-grained-authorization.md

 ## Streamlining FGA by Implementing Rule-Based Access Control:

 ABAC (Attribute-Based Access Control) focuses on data attributes, PBAC (Policy-Based Access Control) centers on logic, and ReBAC (Relationship-Based Access Control) emphasizes relationships between users and resources.
 But what if we combined all three to leverage the strengths of each?
-This is the idea behind **Rule-Based Access Control (RBAC)**.
+This is the idea behind **Rule-Based Access Control (RuBAC)**.

 By embedding a lightweight rule engine, we can integrate multiple rules and actions to achieve the following: